Seriy0904/Blog/README.md

 # Blog
-It is is app for a mini blog, which based on Firebase firestore
+It is is app for a mini blog, which based on Firebase